Our Plans: COASTS

 - Investing in a new $325 million Core Science Building—which includes 125,000 square feet reserved for industry R&D collaboration.

 - Doubling our Faculty of Engineering and Applied Science and the Labrador Institute, and increasing the size of the Marine Institute by a third.

-- We’re increasing our number of research-ready graduate students with the goal of reaching the highest proportion of graduate to undergraduate students in Canada by 2020.
+- We’re increasing our number of research-ready graduate students with the goal of reaching the highest proportion of graduate to undergraduate students in Canada.

 - Over the past five years we’ve invested over $155 million in COASTS projects—one-third coming from industry partners.*

 - Over the next five years another $130 million of COASTS-related investment is expected from industry partners.

 - Making the Marine Institute’s Holyrood Marine Base into “Woods Hole of the North,” specializing in ocean technology and training.

 - Continuing to support our "bridging institutions" in providing support to the innovation ecosystem in NL.
 For more on Memorial's work in this area, see case studies from the Munk School of International Affairs, on C-CORE and MI.